The Treehouse

 Fees

 All members of the creative team are paid the same fees (based on Scottish Society of Playwrights rates) to recognise their mutual artistic interdependence rather than creating a hierarchy of artistic input.
+Performers participating in the audition workshops are all paid for their time and creative input.
 The mentored development artists are paid a flat fee, also based on SSP rates.

 Creative team weekly rate: £900